biglovisa/crux/README.md

 import reducer from './reducers'
 ```

-`createStore` is a well named function used to create Redux stores and `Provider` is a wrapper component which is given a redux store as a prop, and notifies connected components to state changes.
+`createStore` is a well named function used to create Redux stores. `Provider` is a wrapper component which is given a redux store as a prop, and notifies connected components to state changes.

 We pass a reducer to the `createStore` function to create a store.
 When an action dispatches, it will go through the given reducers to determine what changes need to be made to state.